benjamin-edward-morgan/openscad-polyhedra/README.md

 The arrays and utility functions included here can be used to place modules coincident with the vertices, edges and faces of the Platonic and Archimedean Solids.

+All polyhedra are centered at the origin and have an edge length of 1.

 Included polyhedra:
 - tetrahedron
 - octahedron